Device & Geographic Data

 -

-Language and localization -- If a significant portion of your audience comes from non-English-speaking countries, consider adding content in their language or using simpler, more universally understood phrasing.
+Language and localization -- If many visitors come from non-English-speaking countries, consider adding content in their language or using simpler phrasing.

 -